-First on our list is Jinshuju, a powerful data collection tool for surveys and other activities.
+First on our list is Jinshuju, a powerful data-collection tool for surveys and other activities.
 It can also instantly respond to your participants after taking the survey, generate instant reports for your team, and even accept payments and bookings.

 Finally, if you’re someone that likes to host events as part of your marketing strategy, then you should definitely try out QuXianChang, a tool that can host activities, chats, group games, and live demos for your new products and Mini Programs.
-If you want to draw more attention to your brand through in-person engagement, then you should try out this tool for your next event.
+If you want to draw more attention to your brand through in-person engagement, you should try this tool for your next event.

 There are also other third-party tools that you can use to supplement your marketing strategy, such as Baidu Search, which can also help you with your keyword research.
 Huodongxing is a tremendous social media launch and campaign tool with many features, including lead generation.
 There’s also Chuangkit which can help you create visual designs in seconds.